-A school holiday food and activity programme has received a £4,000 donation from Travis Perkins Managed Services (TPMS) to support ongoing community provision.
+A school holiday food and activity programme has received a £4,000 donation and 41 volunteer hours from Travis Perkins Managed Services (TPMS) staff to support the running of the programme.

 49,714 (24%) of Birmingham children are eligible for free school meals (FSM), the largest FSM population in England and seven times greater than the average English Local Authority.
 Birmingham’s Happy Healthy Holidays 2019 was a much-needed community initiative that’s aim was to provide an accessible and inclusive summer holiday food and activities programme for the City’s FSM eligible children.

 This free community programme was launched this summer by Accord Housing Association and Consortium partners Sport Birmingham, Birmingham Playcare Network and The Active Wellbeing Society.
 Happy Healthy Holidays took place during the summer holidays across 153 venues in Birmingham, with over 13,000 children accessing the programme.